-S.3 Text and References
+Text and References

-The text for the course is Data Structures and Algorithm Analysis in C++, any Edition (2nd or later), by Mark Allen Weiss, Pearson.
-You can order this through the Foothill Bookstore at http://books.foothill.edu/, phone: (650) 949-7305.
+The text for the course is Data Structures and Algorithm Analysis in Java, any Edition (2nd or later), by Mark Allen Weiss, Pearson.

+You may order this book through the Foothill Bookstore or search online and find an electronic version.